Get ad-free recipes! Join the PWWB Cooking Club

 Instructions

-1. Prepare the grill: Prepare the grill for medium direct heat grilling, about 400-450 degrees F. Once preheated, clean the cooking surface by firmly brushing a wire brush over the grates.
-(If you do not have access to an outdoor grill, you can also preheat a grill pan over medium heat.)A Weber Genesis II stainless steel grill sits atop an outdoor deck.
+1. Prepare the grill for medium direct heat grilling (about 400-450 degrees F).
+Once preheated, clean the cooking surface by firmly brushing a wire brush over the grates.
+(If you don’t have an outdoor grill, you can preheat a grill pan over medium heat.)A Weber Genesis II stainless steel grill sits atop an outdoor deck.
 The grill preheats to prepare grilled hot dogs.

 Notes